 The FASB did not make any changes to recognition or measurement of debt issuance costs as a part of this update.

-When are ASU 2015-03 and 2015-15 effective?
+3. When were ASU 2015-03 and ASU 2015-15 effective?

 For public business entities, ASU 2015-03 is effective for financial statements issued for fiscal years beginning after Dec.
 15, 2015, and interim periods within those fiscal years.